-We have audited the financial statements of Alliance for Cancer Gene Therapy, Inc. ("ACGT"), which comprise the statements of financial position as of April 30, 2022 and 2021, and the related statements of activities, functional expenses, and cash flows for each of the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Alliance for Cancer Gene Therapy, Inc. ("ACGT"), which comprise the statements of financial position as of April 30, 2023 and 2022, and the related statements of activities and changes in net assets, functional expenses, and cash flows for each of the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Alliance for Cancer Gene Therapy, Inc. as of April 30, 2022 and 2021, and the changes in its net assets and its cash flows for each of the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Alliance for Cancer Gene Therapy, Inc. as of April 30, 2023 and 2022, and the changes in its net assets and its cash flows for each of the years then ended in accordance with accounting principles generally accepted in the United States of America.